Azure/Enterprise-Scale/docs/wiki/ALZ-Policies-Testing.md

 In this example, we are creating a new Network Security Group (NSG) and adding a rule to allow RDP traffic on port 3389.
 The policy we're testing is configured to deny traffic on port 3389, so we expect this operation to fail.
 We use the `Should -Throw` command to validate that the operation failed with the expected error message.

 #### ALLOW - group of tests to validate scenarios that are compliant with the policy conditions and should succeed.

-These tests are used to test the conditions that should be compliant and not trigger the effect, in this case "DENY".

 As an example, using REST API with `Invoke-AzRestMethod`: